ickb/proposal/README.md

 - [Geometric Mean Market Maker](https://arxiv.org/abs/1911.03380) such as Uniswap, a new and evolving solution;
 - [Limit Orders Book](https://www.investopedia.com/terms/o/order-book.asp) based markets, the traditional solution;

 Geometric Mean Market Makers are a form of Automated Market Makers.
 On one side they are very successful in DeFi as they're relatively easy to implement, provide liquidity to and trade against.
-On the other side trades of size comparable to the liquidity pool experience high slippage.
+On the other side, trades of size comparable to the liquidity pool experience high slippage.
 While of course this behavior depends on the bonding curve and liquidity pool size, they don't seem to solve properly our problem.

 Limit Orders Book based markets are the traditional solution, trades of any size can work around Market Orders slippage by using Limit Orders.
-In DeFi they have different issues due to the cost of every on-chain transaction, so high frequency trading is impractical, which may actually be positive!
+In DeFi there are some issues due to the associated cost of every on-chain transaction, so high frequency trading is impractical, which may actually be positive!

 So a variation of this technique could fit our high level requirements, which are: